 - Child dependents of British citizens or persons with settled status

-- Adult dependents who are reliant on the long-term care of family who are British citizens
+- Adult dependents who are reliant on the long-term care of a family who is British citizens

 - Refugees resettled in the UK via protection programs